Angio-oedema refers to a self-limiting, localised swelling that affects the skin or mucosal tissue.

 Regardless of cause, if there is severe airway compromise, patients require urgent airway management by an experienced clinician and will usually be given intramuscular adrenaline similar to anaphylaxis or laryngeal angio-oedema, although efficacy is limited.

 Several pharmacological agents are available for the management of acute attacks secondary to HAE.
-These first line therapies are given as an intravenous infusion/injection (ex.
-Icatibant - S/C injection) and can take up to 30 minutes to have effect.
+These first-line therapies are given as an intravenous infusion/injection (ex.
+Icatibant - S/C injection) and can take up to 30 minutes to have an effect.

 Some patients may require long-term prophylaxis to prevent recurrent attacks.
 Various options are available (e.g. C1 inhibitor concentrate injections, tranexamic acid, progesterone or androgens).